Cytokines for Treatment of Acute Exposure to

 - (REMM Note: Considerable clinical experience has been gained worldwide using myeloid cytokines to treat patients after accidental radiation exposure and for various other indications noted on the drug labels.)

-- Approval of Udenyca, Stimufend, and Ziextenzo for acute exposure to myelosuppressive doses of radiation was under FDA 351(k) of the Public Health Service Act.
+- Approval of Udenyca, Stimufend, Ziextenzo, and Nypozi for acute exposure to myelosuppressive doses of radiation was under FDA 351(k) of the Public Health Service Act.
 Udenyca (pegfilgrastim-cbqv), Stimufend (pegfilgrastim-fpgk), and Ziextenzo (pegfilgrastim-bmez) are biosimilars to Neulasta.
+Nypozi (filgrastim-txid) is a biosimilar to Neupogen.

-- Neupogen, Neulasta, Leukine, Udenyca, Stimufend, and Ziextenzo are FDA-approved for the indication of acute exposure to myelosuppressive doses of radiation.
+- Neupogen, Neulasta, Leukine, Udenyca, Stimufend, Ziextenzo, and Nypozi are FDA-approved for the indication of acute exposure to myelosuppressive doses of radiation.

 - If there are very significant shortages of medical countermeasures, including myeloid cytokines, public health authorities may recommend modification of standard dosing schedules.